-“Diabetes is one of the biggest health issues we face,” says Dr. Christian Wolfrum, one of the study’s authors in a press release.
+“Diabetes is one of the biggest health issues we face,” says Dr. Christian Wolfrum, one of the study’s authors.
 “Although ketogenic diets are known to be healthy, our findings indicate that there may be an increased risk of insulin resistance with this type of diet that may lead to type 2 diabetes,” he states.

 The next step, Wolfrum indicates, is to identify the mechanism for this effect and to address whether this is a physiological adaptation.